bfe-tech-recruitment/Opps-page/_posts/filled-2021-03-11-Global-Technology-Strategies-Manager.md

 ---
 title: "[Role] Global Technology Strategies Manager"
 smallprint: "Commitment: 6-7 hrs/week.
-Background in technology required."
+Background in technology preferrable.
+Background in management and strategies highly desirable."
-summary: "Looking to become a future leader in the technology industry?
-Build partnerships with tech firms and organisations across the world while contributing to a good cause.
-Challenge yourself with building a sustainable model to manage a growing base of developers." # this will be visible on platforms like LinkedIn when sharing
+summary: "Engage with our passionate developers and mentors to build a community of passion, trust and mutual learning, and work towards our mission to inspire, invent and impact." # this will be visible on platforms like LinkedIn when sharing
 categories: [Global, Technology]
 ---

 At BfE, we strive to develop innovative and relevant products for our users through an ever growing base of student and professional developers.
-To improve the way we code,  learn from the industry experts and recruit the brightest talents, we actively partner with senior professionals, technology firms and student societies across the world.
-We also constantly think about how we can give back to the Technology ecosystem by the likes of open-source initiatives, events for young developers and hackathons for students.
+To improve the way we code,  retain our brightest talents, and rally the team towards a common goal, we actively engage with our developers and mentors across the world to monitor project progress and offer resources and support wherever needed.
+To build a community of passion, trust and mutual learning, we organise events and initiatives to facilitate knowledge sharing covering a wide spectrum of technical domains, with a focus on technology for social goods.

-We are looking for a Global Technology Strategies Manager to work at the intersection of our growing Technology Division and our established Outreach Division.
-You will oversee and plan BfE's tech partnerships and outreach initiatives, which are executed by our local technology and outreach members.
-You will be the technical person in the partnerships talk to speak the tech lingua franca with our potential partners and forge important relationships on behalf of the organisation.
+We are looking for a Global Technology Strategies Manager to work in our growing Technology Division.
+You will oversee the ongoing volunteer projects, understand the needs and feedbacks from our volunteers and mentors, and design best strategies for talent retainment and engagement.
+You will work with technology talents across a wide spectrum of technical areas to organise events and initiatives for knowledge exchange and for community building.

-If you are interested in the work but unsure about committing immediately to a long-term role, we highly recommend you to check out [**OpenBfE**](https://opps.bridgesforenterprise.com/global/technology/Open-BfE/), our first internal open-source initiative that will expose you to the internal workflow in BfE Technology and get a feeling of the role.

 You may also find out more about Technology at BfE [**here**](https://tech.bridgesforenterprise.com).

 ### Responsibilities
-- **Strategies and Partnerships.** Build your vision about what kind of technology partnerships BfE should build given our current needs, and advise Outreach members on what organisations to look for.
-Reach out actively to potential partners and forge relationships on behalf of the division.
-- **Recruitment.** Manage our global technology volunteer recruitment.
-Review recruitment efforts done by student teams, identify key gaps and work with outreach members or technology members to improve our outreach to the student and professional community.
--
+- **Strategies.** Build your vision about what BfE Technology has to offer to our student and professional volunteers, in alignment with feedbacks and needs from the active members, and devise strategies to structure and improve our work in alignment with that vision.
+- **Communication.** Engage with volunteers and mentors from all backgrounds and leverage on our internal resources to improve their experience in BfE.
+- **Events and intiatives.** Engage with subject experts in BfE's technology talent pools to organise events and initiatives to promote knowledge sharing and community building.

 ### Requirements
 - Enthusiasm and commitment to BfE's cause
+- Passionate, kind, caring and a people's person
 - Strong leadership and excellent communications skills
 - Genuine passion in technology and relationship building
 - Flexible and always keen to stay up-to-date with latest industry trends and what people care about
 - Highly organised with excellent planning skills
-- You should ideally be working in the Tech industry or are well-versed with the technical languages.
-You are expected to be the technical person in the partnerships talk to present the technical details of our operations to external stakeholders
 - This role is open to graduate students and working professionals.
 Exceptions can be made for extremely outstanding undergraduates.
 There are no geographical restrictions.

 ### Perks
 - An opportunity to join the global leadership team in a large global nonprofit and network with people across different disciplines who share a joint passion in social entrepreneurship and startups
 - Build your personal connections in the tech industry while expanding BfE's reach
-- Oversee strategies at a tech leadership position possibly at a very early stage of your career
+- Oversee strategies at a tech leadership position
 - Constant interactions with a growing global community of diverse, talented and passionate BfE members across the world
 - Making a social impact with your professional skills while further developing them in the business context of an nonprofit incubator